Akademik Lomonosov: History

 Construction started at the Sevmash Submarine-Building Plant in Severodvinsk.
 The keel of Akademik Lomonosov was laid on 15 April 2007 and completion was initially planned in May 2010.
 The celebrations were attended by the first deputy prime minister of Russia, Sergei Ivanov, and by the head of Rosatom, Sergei Kiriyenko.

 In August 2008, the Russian government approved the transfer of work from Sevmash to the Baltic Shipyard (Baltiysky Zavod) in Saint Petersburg.
 A second keel-laying was done at the new shipyard in May 2009.
 Akademik Lomonosov was launched on 30 June 2010.
-The first reactor, a KLT-40S design by OKBM Afrikantov, was delivered in May 2009 and the second one in August 2009 by AtomEnergoProekt (NN-AEP); they were installed in October 2013.
+The first reactor, a KLT-40S design by OKBM Afrikantov, was delivered in May 2009 and the second one in August 2009 by AtomEnergoProekt (NN-AEP).
+They were installed in October 2013.

-Originally, Akademik Lomonosov was supposed to supply power to the Sevmash shipyard itself and the town Severodvinsk, located in Arkhangelsk Oblast in Northwest Russia, however, it was decided later to deploy the power barge at Pevek, in the Chukotka region in Russia's Far East.
+Originally, Akademik Lomonosov was supposed to supply power to the Sevmash shipyard itself and the town of Severodvinsk, located in Arkhangelsk Oblast in Northwest Russia.
+It was decided later to deploy the power barge at Pevek, in the Chukotka region in Russia's Far East.

-It was expected to be delivered in 2019, and to replace the nearby Bilibino Nuclear Power Plant which was at the end of its service life.
+It was expected to be delivered in 2019, and to replace the nearby Bilibino Nuclear Power Plant, which was at the end of its service life.

 On 28 April 2018, it left St. Petersburg under tow for Murmansk, where it received nuclear fuel for the first time.
 On 17 May 2018, it arrived at Murmansk.
-The Akademik Lomonosov power station was officially handed over to the Russian state nuclear power company on 4 July 2019.
-The 5000 km (3100 mi) towing operation through the Arctic Ocean by icebreaker Dikson began on 23 August 2019.
+The Akademik Lomonosov power station was handed over to the Russian state nuclear power company on 4 July 2019.
+The 5,000 km (3100 mi) towing operation through the Arctic Ocean by icebreaker Dikson began on 23 August 2019.

 On 9 September 2019, it arrived at its permanent location in the Chukotka district, the far eastern end of the Far East region.
 It started operation on 19 December 2019.
-On 22 May 2020 the plant has been fully commissioned, by that date it had delivered 47.3 GWh zero-emissions electric energy, covering 20% of demand in the region.
+On 22 May 2020, the plant had been fully commissioned.
+By that date it had delivered 47.3 GWh of zero-emissions electric energy, covering 20% of demand in the region.
 On 30 June 2020 it started to supply thermal power to Pevek.
+By January 2025, the plant had delivered 1000 GWh, providing 60% of the energy for the region.

-Initially, estimated costs were 6 billion rubles ($232 million), whereas later calculations in 2015 summed up to 37 billion rubles ($700 million), including infrastructure reinforcements in Pevek.
+Initially, estimated costs were 6 billion rubles ($232 million).
+Calculations in 2015 totalled 37 billion rubles ($700 million), including infrastructure reinforcements in Pevek.